coldtype/coldtype/README.md

 __A cross-platform library to help you precisely & programmatically do high-quality display typography with Python.__

+_Problem_: you want to create images and animations with code, but you don’t want to sacrifice high-quality display typography.

+_Solution_: Coldtype (or DrawBot!)

 Yes, there are lots of ways to set type with code.
 Most ways — HTML/CSS/JS, Processing, etc. — are great for 90% of what most people want to do with Latin-based writing systems.
 Then the road runs out and you can’t do anything else.

 Coldtype is an offroad vehicle that lets you keep driving where there are no roads.
 Like many vehicles built for specialized use, it is not user-friendly.
 It has no doors (please climb in through the window), and the steering wheel is not very intuitive, also it’s a stick-shift, and you should probably know how to code (or be willing to learn) if you’re going to drive it alone out into the desert.
 (I apologize for how automotive this metaphor is getting.
 Probably should’ve gone with some metaphor about people making custom synthesizers in the 70s.)

 ### What about DrawBot?

 If you’ve heard of [DrawBot](http://www.drawbot.com/) — another offroad vehicle that lets you drive where you want — you may be wondering how Coldtype is different.
-The answer is that Coldtype provides a very different programming idiom, one based around creating and modifying structured data that can be rendered, rather than — as is common in most “creative coding” platforms (including DrawBot) — providing a metaphorical canvas that you render to directly.
+The answer is that Coldtype provides a very different programming idiom, one based around creating and modifying structured data that can be rendered, rather than — as is common in most “creative coding” platforms (including DrawBot and Processing) — providing a metaphorical canvas that you render to directly.

 (I should point out that DrawBot is fantastic and that Coldtype would not exist without DrawBot, mostly because using DrawBot was my first time driving in the typographical offroad.
-That said, Coldtype mostly exists as a response to things I found awkward when programming animations and user interfaces with DrawBot.)
+That said, Coldtype mostly exists as a response to things I found awkward when programming animations with DrawBot.)

 ### What about Adobe products?

 I’ve learned over the last few years to distrust any _Type Tool_ in an Adobe product (or anywhere else).
 Yes, those can be very good — like HTML+CSS — for doing simple Latin-based typography for static designs.
 But then, all of a sudden, they are very bad.
 You can think of Adobe products as a train that you get on and you can fall asleep in a nice seat and the train will get you where you want to go, except when you wake up and realize you wanted to go somewhere the train doesn't go and then you’re like... _dang, do I have to walk?_ (Walking in this metaphor is when you right click and hit _Convert to Outlines_.)

 Walking can be a lot of fun, and you get to see a lot.
 Drawing is a lot like walking.
 Fabulous exercise.
 But sometimes you want to get there faster or you want to go farther.
+Or sometimes you want to walk to a neighborhood but there's a freeway in between you and where you’re headed.
+(The freeway in this metaphor is Adobe’s complete lack of support for OpenType features in After Effects.)
+So instead of walking you try an experimental jetpack to fly over the freeway.
+(That’s Coldtype.)

 ## What does a Coldtype program look like?